Esek Hopkins: Personal life

 Hopkins married Desire Burroughs (1724–1794) in November 1741.
 She belonged to a prosperous family of Newport, thus increasing his influence in Rhode Island.
 The marriage produced 9 children, including John Burroughs Hopkins (1742–1796), a participant in the Gaspee Affair, who later became a captain in the Continental Navy; and Susannah Hopkins (1756–1850), who married Jonathan Maxcy, a Baptist minister and second president of the formerly Baptist-affiliated Brown University, which was then known as the College of Rhode Island and Providence Plantations.

-Hopkins was the brother of Rhode Island governor Stephen Hopkins, a signer of the Declaration of Independence and first Brown chancellor in conjunction with the tenure of president James Manning.
+Hopkins was the brother of Rhode Island Governor Stephen Hopkins, a signer of the Declaration of Independence and first Brown University chancellor in conjunction with the tenure of president James Manning.
 Hopkins was buried in the North Burial Ground of Providence, Rhode Island.